DigitalState/Platform/docs/architecture/reserved/entities.md

 # Reserved Entities

-The following are reserved words for entities.
+The following are reserved names for entities.

 ## Core